 These are the ground rules that must be adhered to by anyone attending the groups at BIG.

-4. Be mindful of how much time you talk so that everybody has an opportunity to speak.
+8) Please be mindful of how much time you talk so that everyone has an opportunity to speak – if you run out of time, please speak to a facilitator at break or after group.

-5. Anything expressed within the groups should be kept confidential.
+9) Everyone must respect others’ rights to privacy – anything expressed within the group should be kept confidential.

 Get in Touch.
 Get Involved.